-Every summer, the question inevitably arises: "What happens to all the butter from the butter cow and the butter sculptures at the Ohio State Fair when the fair is over?"
+Every summer, the beginning of the Ohio State Fair is marked by the unveiling of a new butter sculpture.
+And every year the question inevitably arises: "What happens to all the butter from the butter cow and the butter sculptures at the Ohio State Fair when the fair is over?"

 On the surface, the answer is simple: It’s thrown away.
 But the disposal of the butter sculpture hasn’t always been that simple, and it isn’t as wasteful as it seems.

 Jenny Hubble from the American Dairy Association explains that the butter used for the sculpture was never intended to be sold.

 “The butter that we use in the display is past its expiration date,” Hubble said.
 “So it was never butter that was intended to go to the marketplace, so it’s a great way to use that product and be able to use it for this promotion at the state fair.”

 When the fair ended, Hubble said the butter was packed up and disposed of properly.